-There is also additional heat due to efficiency losses in driven units in the engine room, such as the generator.
+There is also additional heat due to efficiency losses in driven units in the engine room.

 If silencers or long exhaust-gas pipes are fitted in the engine room, the heat dissipation of these components is to be taken into consideration as well.
 To keep the amount of radiation heat to be conducted away within limits, these components should be provided with fireproof insulation.